Skip to main content

 Our fundamental principles are:

-We are committed to providing a respectful workplace with fair and safe working conditions.
-We pay wages that meet or exceed local industry conditions or local minimum wages.
-When we determine wages, we take relevant market conditions into account.1 For this, we comply with the relevant laws and regulations of the place of employment and are guided by international labor rights.
+We are committed to providing a workplace that fosters respect, along with safe and healthy working conditions.
+We aim to pay fair wages that meet or exceed local industry standards or local minimum wages.
+Our wage decisions take into consideration the relevant market conditions.1 For this, we comply with the relevant laws and regulations of the place of employment and are guided by international labor rights.
+We strive to pay remuneration that allows for a decent living for our employees and their families.
+Workplace health and safety are fundamental aspects of our business.
+We are committed to identifying, mitigating, and preventing occupational health and safety-related hazards and to fostering a work environment that promotes the well-being of our employees.2

-1 Payment of a fair wage at least equal to the minimum wage established by the applicable law; guided by the International Labor Organization (ILO) Conventions 26 and 131.
+Payment of a fair wage at least equal to the minimum wage established by the applicable law; guided by the International Labour Organization (ILO) Conventions 26 and 131.

-2 Respect for occupational health and safety obligations under the law of the place of employment, where this creates a risk of accidents at work or work-related health hazards; guided by ILO Conventions 1, 4, 155 and 164.
+Respect for occupational health and safety obligations under the laws of the place of employment, where this creates a risk of accidents at work or work-related health hazards; guided by ILO Conventions 1, 155, and 164.

-We respect freedom of association and the right to collective bargaining, including the rights of our employees to freely choose whether or not to form and/or be represented by a particular collective body or a trade union, in accordance with the law of the place of employment.3
+We respect freedom of association and the right to collective bargaining.
+This encompasses the rights of our employees to choose freely whether or not to form and/or be represented by a specific collective body or a trade union in accordance with the laws of the place of employment.

-We do not tolerate the use or threat of violence, or any other form of coercion.
-We strictly forbid using, supporting, or approving exploitative and child or forced labor.4 We do not tolerate forced and exploitative labor or any forms of modern slavery.
-Employment relationships must be based on voluntary participation and can be terminated at any time by the employees of their own free will and within a reasonable period of notice, in line with applicable laws.
-Salaries shall be fair and in line with the law of the place of employment and not unlawfully be withheld.5
+No one should be subjected to child labor, forced labor, or any form of modern slavery or slavery-like practices.
+We condemn and strictly stand against child labor and are committed to respecting and complying with the applicable minimum age for employment.4 We do not tolerate the use or threat of violence or any other form of coercion.
+We strictly forbid using, supporting, or approving exploitative or forced labor or any form of modern slavery.
+All employment relationships must be voluntary, and employees have the right to terminate their engagement at any time within a reasonable notice period, in line with applicable laws.
+Every worker should receive adequate remuneration in exchange for their work or services.
+Salaries shall be fair and in line with the laws of the place of employment.
+Wages shall not be unlawfully withheld.5

-4 Guided by the ILO rules on the prohibition of child labor below the minimum age according to ILO Convention 138 and on the prohibition of the worst forms of child labor according to ILO Convention 182.
+Guided by the ILO rules on the prohibition of child labor below the minimum age according to ILO Convention 138, by the prohibition of the worst forms of child labor according to ILO Convention 182 as well as by the UN Convention on the Rights of the Child.

-5 Respect for the prohibition of forced labor, except for work and services that are in conformity with ILO Convention 29 and 105 or with the 1966 UN International Covenant on Civil and Political Rights.
+Respect for the prohibition of forced labor, except for work and services that are in conformity with ILO Conventions 29 and 105 or with the 1966 UN International Covenant on Civil and Political Rights.

-We do not tolerate any form of discrimination or harassment based on national or ethnic origin, color, social origin, health status, citizenship, disability status, sexual orientation, age, gender or gender identity, gender expression, marital status, pregnancy, political opinion, religion or belief, and any other criteria as protected by local laws and regulations.6
+We do not tolerate any form of discrimination or harassment based on characteristics or attributes protected under the laws of the place of employment, which may include national or ethnic origin, skin color, social origin, health status, citizenship, disability status, sexual orientation, age, gender, gender identity, gender expression, marital status, pregnancy status, political affiliation, or religious belief.
+Although the legally protected characteristics differ by place of employment, we fundamentally believe all individuals should be treated fairly and equally.6

-We commit to our joint responsibility to protect nature as the basis of life, to preserve resources and to reduce our impact on the environment.
-It is our mutual duty to protect resources for future generations.
+We are committed to our joint responsibility to protect nature as the basis of life, to use resources efficiently, and to reduce our impact on the environment as all individuals and communities have the right to reside in a clean, safe, and healthy environment.

-Wherever we operate we aspire to be a good corporate citizen and respect human rights of the local communities.
-We are committed to refraining from damaging the soil, polluting water and air, emitting harmful or excessive noise, and using excessive amounts of water, in order to preserve the health of people, the natural bases for the production of food, and to ensure that people have access to safe drinking water and sanitary facilities.
-We consider these aspects important as we acknowledge the intrinsic connection between human rights and the environment.
+In all our operations, we aspire to respect the rights and customs of local communities.
+We are committed to refraining from infringing their livelihood by damaging the soil, polluting water or air, emitting harmful or excessive noise, or using excessive amounts of water that can have adverse impacts on human well-being.
+We consider these aspects important as we acknowledge the intrinsic connection between environmental protection and the right to life.

-We do not engage in the unlawful eviction and takeover of land, forests, or waters, which secure the livelihood of people.
+We are committed to not engage in the unlawful eviction and takeover of land, forests, or waters which secure the livelihood of people.
+Instead, we acknowledge that no individual or community should be deprived of their property, land, or access to land and water without proper legal justification or due process.

-While we hold ourselves to a high standard, we expect equally high standards of the third parties we are working with.
-Hence, we also expect our suppliers and other business partners to comply with the principles set out in this statement as well as outlined in the Codes of Conduct across the Fresenius Group.
-This includes the implementation of appropriate processes to respect human rights – also in their supply chains.
-Upon request, we expect our suppliers and other business partners to verify how they comply with the human rights principles set out in this statement.
+While we hold ourselves to a high standard, we also expect high standards of the third parties we engage with.
+Hence, we also expect our suppliers and other business partners to uphold human rights in accordance with the principles set out in this statement as well as outlined in the Codes of Conduct across the Fresenius Group.
+This includes the implementation of appropriate processes to ensure respect for human rights – also in their supply chains.
+Furthermore, we expect them to refrain from causing, being complicit in, or in any way contributing to the violation of these principles.
+Upon request, we expect our suppliers and other business partners to provide evidence how they comply with the human rights principles set out in this statement.

 Human Rights Program